sewardhorace/bb-frontend/README.md

 Todo:

+X api communication
-api communication & logging in users add editing of reports search bar
+logging in users
+add editing of reports
+search bar
 X reverse chronological sorting of reports (handle this in the json api results)